Beavers

 Reduce flooding

-Their dams protect against flooding, easing pressure downstream by slowing the flow of water upstream.
+Their dams protect against flooding, easing pressure downstream by slowing the flow of water.
 For example, a single five-acre beaver enclosure in Cornwall decreased peak flows following high rainfall events by 50%, greatly reducing the flood risk in the village downstream.

 Prevent drought

-Their dams help with drought by storing water upstream.
+Their dams help with drought by storing water.
 This significantly reduces the impact of higher summer temperatures on surrounding habitats, by being a source of water for land managers and wildlife throughout periods of drought.
+This will be particularly beneficial since our summers are predicted to become warmer and drier due to climate change.

 Carbon storage